tapasrastogi2411/African-Impact-Challenge/doc/sprint4/PB.md

 ## Company-Based User-Stories

-As a founder/co-founder, I want to invite other entrepreneurs registered on the site to join the company so that all entrepreneurs who work for the company in real-life can be associated with the company on the site.

--   Only founders/co-founders of the company can perform this privileged action.

 As a founder/co-founder, I want to remove entrepreneurs associated with the company I founded/co-founded to keep the company information accurate.